-Previous to these advancements, burns were allowed to heal over several weeks with removal of dead tissue only.
-There were higher rates of infection and skin grafts weren’t done until about 3-8 weeks following the burn.
+Previous to these advancements, burns were allowed to heal over several weeks with only the removal of dead tissue.
+There were higher infection rates, and skin grafts weren't done until about 3-8 weeks following the burn.

-Only about half of all skin grafts were successful so that repeated grafting was necessary.
-Scarring was worse and there were more joint contractures.
+Only about half of all skin grafts were successful, so repeated grafting was necessary.
+Scarring was worse, and there were more joint contractures.

-Now, burns that aren’t expected to heal completely within three weeks are excised and the healthy tissue is allowed to heal.
-The trick is in evaluating the wound so that you can tell the difference between a quickly healing burn and a burn that will take longer to heal.
+Now, burns that aren't expected to heal completely within three weeks are excised, and the healthy tissue is allowed to heal.
+The trick is to evaluate the wound to tell the difference between a quickly healing burn and a burn that will take longer to heal.

 The Biology of Skin

-Skin is considered a single organ and is the largest organ of the body.
+Skin is considered a single organ and is the body's largest organ.
 It consists of two layers: the epidermis and the dermis.
-The epidermis can be as thin as 0.05 millimeters or as thick as 1 millimeter, depending on the body area it occurs on.
-It consists mainly of keratinocytes which give the water protection and toughness to the skin.
-There are several sub-layers to the epidermis that begin deep and gradually migrate out to the outside in order to be sloughed off.
+The epidermis can be as thin as 0.05 millimeters or as thick as 1 millimeter, depending on the body area.
+It consists mainly of keratinocytes which give water protection and toughness to the skin.
+Several sub-layers to the epidermis begin deep and gradually migrate out to the outside to be sloughed off.
 Eventually, the cells on the topmost part of the skin have no nuclei and are, in effect, dead cells.

 Melanin is in the epidermis, too.
 This is contained in melanocytes that protect the tissue from the effects of the sun and other sources of UV radiation.
-There are also cells called Langerhans cells, which help in skin immunity to pathogenic bacteria, yeast and viruses.
+There are also Langerhans cells, which help in skin immunity to pathogenic bacteria, yeast, and viruses.

-If a burn is isolated to the epidermis only, the body is capable of regenerating that tissue so that there is very little scarring and a low risk of infection.
-The melanocytes don’t regenerate as easily, however, so there can be pigment changes within the burned area.
+If a burn is isolated to the epidermis only, the body can regenerate that tissue to have minimal scarring and a low risk of infection.
+However, the melanocytes don't restore as quickly, so pigment changes can occur within the burned area.
 These effects are generally permanent.

 The epidermis is connected to the deeper dermis of the skin by the basement membrane.
 The basement membrane has projections that knit the two skin layers together.
 These projections may take longer to heal than the epidermis alone so that the epidermis will not be tightly connected to the dermis for several weeks.

-A burn diameter can be reduced through proper care, such as giving extra fluids so the zone of stasis doesn’t dry out.
+A burn diameter can be reduced through proper care, such as giving extra fluids, so the zone of stasis doesn't dry out.
 Topical antimicrobial ointments help prevent infection in this area.
-Cooling of the burn is important to decrease its diameter; however, it must be done shortly after the burn is sustained.
-It doesn’t really work that well otherwise.
-The water temperature during cooling can’t be too cold or the circulation around and inside the burn will worsen and more cells will die.
+Cooling is important to decrease its diameter; however, it must be done shortly after the burn is sustained.
+It doesn't really work that well otherwise.
+During cooling, the water temperature can't be too cold, or the circulation around and inside the burn will worsen, and more cells will die.
 If the burn is

 minor, it should be cooled for about 30 minutes but no longer.

-A burn can go through just the epidermis or through the dermis as well.
-It can even go deeper into subcutaneous fat, muscle and bone.
+A burn can go through just the epidermis or through the dermis.
+It can even go deeper into subcutaneous fat, muscle, and bone.
 Epidermal burns tend to hurt a great deal but do not blister.
 Superficial dermal burns are

 also painful but tend to blister.
-Deep to the blister is pink and red tissue that is very sensitive to touch.
+Deep into the blister is pink and red tissue that is very sensitive to touch.

 superficial dermal burns.
 If they are not predicted to heal within three weeks, the burned tissue should be cut away from the healthier tissue underneath and skin grafted.

-of blanching is what differentiates it from superficial burns as the circulation in these burns is very poor.
+of blanching differentiates it from superficial burns as the circulation in these burns is very poor.

 The types of burns that can occur include the following:

 - Flash burns.
 These are caused by an accelerant like gasoline or kerosene.
-They have a quick duration of action with the worst part of the burn being the closest to the origin of the accelerant.
-They may cover large areas but require fewer skin grafts than other types of burns.
+They have a short duration of action, with the worst part of the burn being the closest to the origin of the accelerant.
+They may cover extensive areas but require fewer skin grafts than other types of burns.

 - Contact burns.
-These are caused by directly coming in contact with a hot surface such as metal, coal, glass or plastic.
+These are caused by directly coming in contact with a hot surface such as metal, coal, glass, or plastic.
 These injuries tend to be smaller but very deep.
-These usually require some kind of skin grafting in order to heal.
+These usually require some kind of skin grafting to heal.

 - Chemical burns.
 These are usually caused by strong alkali or acid burns.
-The burns are progressive until the entire chemical is neutralized by the burning tissue.
+The burns are progressive until the burning tissue neutralizes the entire chemical.
 Acid burns are less severe because they tan the skin and create a barrier that prevents the acid from going deeply into the tissue.
-Alkali burns are serious because they tend to “melt away” tissue until neutralized.
-Chemical burns should be considered full thickness or at least deep dermal until proven otherwise.
+Alkali burns are serious because they tend to "melt away" tissue until neutralized.
+Chemical burns should be considered full-thickness or at least deep dermal until proven otherwise.

 - Electrical burns.
-These are really the same thing as thermal burns coming from high intensity heat sources.
-The higher the voltage from the electrical burn, the deeper is the burn in general.
+These are really the same as thermal burns coming from high-intensity heat sources.
+The higher the electrical burn voltage, the deeper the burn is in general.